mlxs01/CS611-Assessment3/Readme.txt

 My brain, used for getting each piece's counterpart piece.
 (My brain is perpetually fried.)

+Combined brains, but mostly Tony's brain.
+Used for remodeling the IO system and piece/wall validation for Quoridor Game.

 Tabnine was used for ease of coding.
 (Repeating Getter and Setters methods, Autofill comments, etc.)

 ## How to compile and run
 ---------------------------------------------------------------------------

-1. Navigate to the directory "HW2" after unzipping the files 1a.
+1. Navigate to the directory "HW3" after unzipping the files 1a.
 If there is no such directory, then just make sure you are outside of src.
 2. Run the following instructions: javac -d bin src/Main.java